Living in Athens Cost Guide 2026: Rent & Budget

 Service Typical Cost Notes

-General doctor €38–€48 Faster with private care
+General doctor €38–€48 Private care can offer faster access

-Dental cleaning €43 Routine care affordable
+Dental cleaning €43 Routine care can stay affordable

 Tips for Saving Money and Local Money-Saving Resources